 Tomatoes are an extremely versatile fruit that can add a fresh, tangy zest to any dish or meal.
-These plump, sweet, and juicy fruits are often enjoyed in everything from salads to soup, salsa, pasta sauce, and curries.
+These plump, sweet, and juicy fruits are often enjoyed in everything from salads to soup, salsa, pasta sauce, and curries.Â

 Tomatoes and Blood Sugar: What the Science Says

 Raw tomatoes are composed almost entirely of water and are low in carbohydrates.
-According to the nutritional data from the USDA, only three to five percent of a tomato is carbohydrate content and that number includes the natural sugars found in tomatoes.
+According to nutritional data from the USDA, only about three percent of a tomato is carbohydrate content, and that number includes the natural sugars found in tomatoes.Â

-As a result, eating a tomato—in your salad, for instance—shouldn’t lead to an increase in blood sugar levels.
-A recent meta-analysis of research on tomatoes, found that there was no significant effect of tomato consumption on fasting blood glucose levels.
-But what about the phytochemicals and other nutrients in tomatoes?
-Can these actually lead to a decrease in blood glucose.
+A recent meta-analysis of research on tomatoes found no significant effect of tomato consumption on fasting blood glucose levels.
+But what about the phytochemicals and other nutrient contents in tomatoes?
+Can these lead to a decrease in blood glucose?

 Do Different Tomato Varieties Have Different Effects?

-While it’s true that different varieties of tomato have distinct nutrient compositions, most types of fresh, raw tomatoes will have similar nutritional value.
-Fresh tomatoes are considered a low GI food with a score of 30.
-According to the USDA, grape tomatoes have slightly more carbohydrate content than roma tomatoes per 100 gram serving: 5.51 grams to 3.84 grams
+While it's true that different types of tomatoes have distinct nutrient compositions, most types of fresh, raw tomatoes will have similar nutritional value.
+Fresh tomatoes are considered low GI foods with a score of 30.
+They also have a lower calorie content and may help with weight loss efforts for some when included in a diverse, healthy diet.

 Fresh vs. Canned Tomatoes